-Do not use cut or damaged connection cables.
+□ Do not use cut or damaged connection cables.

-remaining year compared Clean the unit with a soft cloth, which is either dry or lightly moistened with a mild detergent solution.
+$\overline{}$ arialing your compacti Clean the unit with a soft cloth, which is either dry or lightly moistened with a mild detergent solution.
 Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzene, as these may damage the finish of your computer.
 Should you drop a solid object or any liquid onto the computer, shut down your computer and then unplug it.
-You may want to have the computer checked by qualified personnel before operating it again.
-Do Do not drop the computer or place heavy objects on top of the computer.
-Do o not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded An ambient temperature of more than 35°C or less than 5°C High humidity.
-Do place electronic equipment near your computer.
-The electromagnetic field of your computer may cause a malfunction.
-Provide adequate air circulation to prevent internal heat from building up.
-Do not place your computer on porous surfaces such s rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots. ne computer uses high-frequency radio signals and may cause interference to radio or TV reception.
-Should this occur, relocate ne computer a suitable distance away from the set.
-Us se only specified peripheral equipment and interface cables; otherwise, problems may occur.
+You may want the have the computer checked by qualified personnel before operating it again.
+Do not drop the computer or place heavy objects on top of the computer.
+Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded An ambient temperature of more than 35°C or less than 5°C High humidity.
+Do not place electronic equipment near your computer.
+The electromagnetic field of your computer may cause a malfu Provide adequate air circulation to prevent internal heat from building up.
+Do not place your computer on porous surfaces suc as rugs or blankets, or near material such as curtains or draperies that may block its ventilation slots.
+The computer uses high-frequency radio signals and may cause interference to radio or TV reception.
+Should this occur, relocate the computer a suitable distance away from the set.
+Use only specified peripheral equipment and interface cables; otherwise, problems may occur.

-- ☐ If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
+If the computer is brought directly from a cold location to a warm one, moisture may condense inside your computer.
 In this case, allow at least one hour before turning on your computer.
-If any problems occur, unplug your computer and contact VAIO-Link. - ☐ Make sure you disconnect the power cord before cleaning the computer. - As you may lose important data once your computer is damaged, you should back up your data regularly.
-You can restore most of the original application programs from the supplied disc (read the Guide to Troubleshooting for details).
+If any problems occur, unplug your computer and contact VAIO-Link. П Make sure you disconnect the power cord before cleaning the computer